taminater/LEAPs/content/leaps/LEAP-38.md

 - Allow remaining SOL positions to close only
 - Add no additional expiries or strikes in the SOL markets
 - Allow delta hedging to continue through the last expiration, Nov 25th
-- Remove all trading incentives and short collateral rewards in the SOL market
 - Block any new deposits from entering the SOL MMV
-- LP rewards for current deposits should continue as planned through the Nov 25th expiry and then cease
+- LP rewards and  trading rewards should continue as planned through the Nov 25th expiry and then cease

 ## Rationale
 The unknown future state of liquidity and the binary nature of the potential price movement in the Solana market makes it an inappropriate asset for the AMM.
 Listing additional options on SOL would create undue risk for LPs.
 SOL should be delisted as an asset and re-evaluated once market conditions normalize.